syed177013/DatathonON351/README.md

 # Real Time Medical Allergy/Side Effect Verification System for IBM DataThon 2023

-Welcome to the Real Time Medical Allergy/Side Effect Verification System developed for IBM DataThin 2023.
+Welcome to the Real Time Medical Allergy/Side Effect Verification System developed by our team ON351 for IBM DataThon 2023.
 This system provides real-time medical data verification and management, allowing healthcare professionals to access patient data securely and efficiently.

 ## Features